stanislavkozlovski/python_wow/python_wow_TO_DO_list.md

 - Add item gossip text
 - Add command to print item information (that is in the vendor, inventory and loot table)
 - Store player's attributes (mana,hp etc) in a dictionary (easier application of buffs that way, will remove if checks)
-- Move the logic that checks for buff's/dot's expiry in the start/end turn method of Character to their own methods.
-- Move the logic that checks if a monster is dead in combat.py to a separate function.
-This will fix a bug where if a monster dies from a DoT, the loot is not shown after the player enters a command.
-- Move the logic that checks if a player can learn a new spell into it's own method!

 # TODOs
 - Add documentation!